 International Exchanges

-The National Archives of Japan became an ICA member in 1972, and since then it has positively implemented international cooperation by engaging in specialized archives-related discussions and by exchanging information with other countries Larchives and archivists.
+The National Archives of Japan (NAJ) joined ICA in 1972, and since then it has positively implemented international cooperation through information exchange with foreign archives and archivists.

-Based on the provisions of Article 53 of the ICA Constitution, which states, "Members of ICA wishing to further the aims of ICA and to strengthen cooperation within a particular geographical area, may group themselves into regional branches," there have been established 13 regional branches.
+Article 16 of the ICA Constitution reads: “Members wishing to promote the aims of ICA and strengthen cooperation within a particular transnational geographical area, may group themselves into regional branches...”
+Based on this provision, 13 regional branches have been established so far.

 UP